MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/hr-how-register-employees.md

 ---
-title: Set Up Employees and Modify Information| Microsoft Docs
+title: Set Up Employees and Modify Information
-description: Describes how to register new personnel or edit information for existing staff.
+description: Describes how to use the Human Resources functionality to register new personnel or edit employee information for existing staff.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP